Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Blenders and the bifurcation measures

 \subsection{Construction of the conjugacy}

 We will first construct local conjugacies between elements of $M$ and then extend them in a neighborhood of the small Julia set $J_k$.
-This problematic is classical in one variable complex dynamics.
-See in particular \cite{buff-epstein} where Buff-Epstein obtained at the end a global conjugacies outside the exceptional sets.
-In our context we have much less information on the dynamics outside the small Julia set and, even if the counterpart of \cite{buff-epstein} probably holds in higher dimension, our final argument relies strongly on the fact that we work with a family.
+This type of problem is classical in one variable complex dynamics.
+See in particular \cite{buff-epstein} where Buff-Epstein obtained at the end a global conjugacy outside the exceptional sets.
+In our context we have much less information on the dynamics outside the small Julia set and, even if the counterpart of \cite{buff-epstein} probably holds in higher dimension, our final argument relies strongly on the fact that we are working with a family.

 Let $M\subset\Omega$ be a subvariety which satisfies $(\star)$.
 The difference with condition $(\dag)$ is that $(f)_{f\in M}$ is supposed to be simply connected and stable in the sense of Berteloot-Bianchi-Dupont \cite{BBD}.
 Observe that in \cite[Theorem 1.1]{BBD}, the parameter space has to be an open subset of $\mathrm{End}_d^k$.
 However, this restriction has been overcome by Bianchi in the broader setting of polynomial-like maps with large topological degree \cite{bianchi-poly-like}.
 The key notion in \cite{BBD,bianchi-poly-like} for what follows is the \emph{equilibrium lamination}.
 To introduce it, we first consider the set